michaelcourcy/enterprise-blueprints/dh2i/readme.md

 ### Execute a PIT restore

-Ensure that you have an hourly policy and that 2 subsequent backup run successfully.
+Ensure that you have an hourly policy and that 2 subsequent backupsrun successfully.

 1. delete the namespace
 ```